brianhigh/research-computing/lab/command_line_intro.md

 one would access the computer through a text-mode terminal.
 There was no mouse and nothing to click on.
 You just had a keyboard, screen, the computer, a printer, cables, and maybe a communications device like a modem.
-(In earlier days, you had even less.)
+(In earlier days, you may not have had even this much.)

 Anyway, this terminal emulator may have limited features.
 Some do not have very good copy/cut/paste features (like, for example, the DOS command console).

-Unix systems (like OSX) and Linux systems tend to have much better terminals because those systems have a historical tradition of greater use of the command-line in performing routine tasks.
+Unix systems (like OSX) and Linux systems tend to have much better terminals because those systems have a cultural tradition of greater use of the command-line in performing routine tasks.
 For this same reason, the shell (such as Bash) on these systems also tends to be more powerful and user-friendly.
 (Well, more friendly toward the more experienced user, at least.)